-There are a number of areas common misconceptions relating to multi-wall polycarbonate sheeting.
-This section is designed to educate users and dispel some of the myths relating to the problems encountered when working with this material.
+There are a number of common misconceptions relating to multi-wall polycarbonate sheeting.
+This section is designed to educate users and dispel some of the myths related to the problems encountered when working with this material.

 Why is condensation a problem for multi-wall polycarbonate sheets?